influenzanet/study-service/docs/studyActions.md

 ## 16. UPDATE_REPORT_DATA

-Updates the entry of report list with the specified report key.
+Updates the data of the report with the specified report key.
 A new report is initialised in case no report with specified report key is existing yet.

 Functional description:
 ```